 How to save money on Dropps pods

 Get Rakuten first, even before buying a Groupon!
 This is an easy cash back app I’ve been using for years now.
 I click one button on my computer that says “Activate cash back”, and then buy as usual.

 On top of that, you can get a larger sized box to save more per pod.
-For example, 56 pods cost $16, 140 pods cost $32, and the 210 pod option cost $40 (which is about 20 cents/load).
-But, with my Groupon, I paid about half that.
-See photo below.
+For example, 64 pods cost $19.5, 128 pods cost $37, and the 192 pod option cost $52.65 (which is about 26 cents/load).

 Save money and wash your clothes in cold water

 Did you know that washing your clothes in cold water decreases the energy it cost to do a load of laundry by 65-90%?!
 Not to mention hot water can actually set certain stains into the clothes like blood.

 AND, Dropps say their products work best in cold water.

 Of course there are times you’ll want to use hot water (like to sanitize those puking germs or if certain fabrics recommend warmer water on the label).